Demographics of Atlanta: Race and ethnicity

 The most common reported ancestries in Atlanta were English, American, German, Irish, Italian, Scottish, African, French, Polish, Russian and Dutch.

 109,023 Italians live in the Atlanta area.

 There is a small Romani community in Atlanta.

 There is a substantial Mexican population in Atlanta.
 Mexicans are concentrated in Gwinnett County.

-Jamaicans are concentrated in Stone Mountain, Decatur, Lithonia and Snellville.
+Jamaicans are concentrated in Stone Mountain, Decatur, Lithonia, Lawrenceville and Snellville.

 Ethiopians and Eritreans are present in Atlanta.

 There is a small Japanese community in the metro Atlanta area.

 There is a Brazilian community in the metro Atlanta area.
 Brazilians are concentrated in Marietta, Sandy Springs and Alpharetta.

 There is a Nigerian community in Atlanta.
-Nigerians are concentrated in DeKalb County.
+Nigerians are concentrated in DeKalb and Gwinnett counties.

 There is an Iranian presence in Atlanta.
 Cobb County is home to the largest population of Iranians in Atlanta.

 About 9,400 Cubans live in the Atlanta area.
 Approximately 4,900 were born in Cuba.
 DeKalb County has the largest Cuban population in Atlanta.